AugustoCam95/DSAdvisor/README.md

 ## Requirements:
  - Linux ( UBUNTU )
  - Python 3
- - Install requiments.txt on the project folder with a propealy Venv
+ - Install requiments.txt in the project folder with a propealy Venv